micmejia/bible-dump/NKJV/Jonah/Jonah 3.md

 Then word came to the king of Nineveh; and he arose from his throne and laid aside his robe, covered _himself_ with sackcloth and sat in ashes.

 ###### 7
-And he caused _it_ to be proclaimed and published throughout Nineveh by the decree of the king and his [^b]nobles, saying, Let neither man nor beast, herd nor flock, taste anything; do not let them eat, or drink water.
+And he caused _it_ to be proclaimed and published throughout Nineveh by the decree of the king and his nobles, saying, Let neither man nor beast, herd nor flock, taste anything; do not let them eat, or drink water.

 ###### 8
 But let man and beast be covered with sackcloth, and cry mightily to God; yes, let every one turn from his evil way and from the violence that is in his hands.